 In addition to all of that.
 There is private access to the exclusive food and drink of the pre-tour reception at Cafe LaBamba and other spots as well.
 It’s quite the package, actually.

 The RIP tour does add a significant cost, though.
 That’s the downside.
-It can cost as much as $399.99 per person and does not include your ticket to HHN.
+You have to call to get pricing but I am guessing it will be over $400 per person and does not include your ticket to HHN.

 If we do the math and start removing the Scream Early pass and the unlimited Express Pass, it does chip away at that cost, but let’s be real here.
 It’s a whole different level of expense to join the RIP tour.